 VI.
 Earth Life Emergence: Development of Body, Brain, Selves and Societies

-Around 1960 when I began my readings, an opaque discontinuity stood between the presence of evolving earth life and the extant physical cosmos.
-In the years since and especially the last decade the dissonance has been mostly bridged.
-Researchers have reconstructed many of the primordial components and steps such as rudimentary genetic molecules and protocell vesicles.
-Three main features are now seen to define living systems – a vital metabolism, bounded compartments, and information programs.
-A significant advance has been to identify the universal self-organizing dynamics at work in the guise of autocatalytic networks, hypercycles, autopoiesis, and so on.
-By these lights the occasion of emergent life, mind and selves can be ever more deeply rooted in an increasingly fertile, amniotic universe.
+In the 1960s when I began my readings, an opaque discontinuity stood between the presence of organic Earth life and the extant physical cosmos.
+In the years since and especially the last decade this disconnect has been bridged by deep biological rootings in a conducive materiality, whence by turns condensed matter has come to have innate, active spontanities.
+Researchers have reconstructed many primordial components and sequential steps such as replicator biomolecules and protocell vesicles.
+Origin studies have often divided into two schools as to whether RNA replicators or metabolisms came first (Iris Fry).
+Three main features are now said to define living systems – a vital metabolism, bounded compartments, and informational programs.
+In the later 2010s as a unified understanding is being worked out, nature’s self-organizing network dynamics have additionally been factored in (Sara Walker, et al) in a guise of autocatalysis, hypercycles, autopoiesis, and so on.

 Emergence in Chemical Systems 2.0. www.math.uaa.alaska.edu/~afkjm/chemicalemergence/index.php.
 An announcement for a conference to be held at the University of Alaska Anchorage, June 22-26, 2009 to consider the growing sense of a fertile natural materiality whose innate propensities develop into intricate and intelligent life.
 Leading researchers such as Robert Hazen, David Deamer, Jennifer Dunne, Steen Rasmussen, and others are confirmed speakers.
 The second quote for a Chemical Complexity section makes an engaging analogy with grammatical language.